hyeonjun93/Count-Vowels/README.md

 # Count-Vowels

-Counts the amount of each A, E, I, O, U
+Counts the amount of each A, E, I, O, U and digits